Hi, I'm Anway.

 I build neural interfaces and medical devices.

-Before moving to Baltimore, I completed my undergraduate degree in Electronics and Telecommunications Engineering at the College of Engineering Pune, India.
+Before coming to Cambridge, I earned my Master’s in Biomedical Engineering from Johns Hopkins University, where I completed my thesis in the Haptics and Medical Robotics Lab.
+I hold a Bachelor’s degree in Electronics and Telecommunications Engineering from the College of Engineering Pune, India.

 When I’m not building something, you’ll probably find me cheering on the McLaren F1 team, outdoors somewhere, or lost in a Spotify Radio rabbithole chasing obscure bangers.
 Always happy to connect, reach out if you want to chat!